Heavy Metal Toxicity: The Hidden Threat Lurking in Your Food, Water, and Environment

 What’s the first step if I suspect heavy metal exposure?

-How does functional medicine approach detox?
+How does functional medicine approach heavy metal detoxification?

 What are binders and why are they important?